airbytehq/airbyte/docs/deploying-airbyte/on-azure-vm-cloud-shell.md

 echo $publicIp
 ```

-This step will create virtual machine and add user account named `byteuser`. ``--generate-ssh-keys`` option will generate new ssh key and put it to default key location(~/.ssh)
+This step will create a virtual machine and add a user account named `byteuser`.
+The ``--generate-ssh-keys`` option will generate a new ssh key and put it to the default key location (~/.ssh)

 **Note: Copy the ``publicIpAddress`` output, you will need this address later to connect from your workstation.**